 Our own individual values and ethics differ from person to person.
 If someone does not follow our ‘work ethic’, it does not necessarily mean they are lazy.
 Let go of these preconceived values when influencing other people and figure out their true motivators.
 Asking lots of questions and understanding their past work and personal history can provide some insight into their values.
-Watching how they conduct themselves and interact with others let you understand their social values and possibly their ethical values.
+Watching how they conduct themselves and interact with others lets you understand their social values and possibly their ethical values.
 Take an interest in your people and do some homework to understand what really makes them tick.

 3. Generate influential strategies

 When talking to the other person, talk to him or her based on their beliefs and perspective.
 You can then set clearer and more attainable goals.
 Narrow the gap of expectation between you and the other person.
-Make sure the communication line between is open and clear.
+Make sure the communication line between you and your people is open and clear.
 There may be some additional interaction that needs to occur to create a comfort level that allows the individual to open up and show their true selves and in doing so reveal more of what motivates them.

 4. Focus on the results and not the activity.

 Understand that no two people work the same way, provide them the rope to accomplish what you ask without standing over their shoulder.
 You will often be surprised when the results are better than anticipated with what you may consider an unorthodox approach.